baleada/docs/src/prose/meta.md

 ## Dependencies
 :::

-Dependencies for UI logic, composition functions, and components, when they exist, are chosen with the following characteristics in mind (in no particular order):
+Dependencies for UI logic, composables, and components, when they exist, are chosen with the following characteristics in mind (in no particular order):
 - Framework agnostic
 - Few or no dependencies of their own
 - Tree-shakeable